NYPD locates van sought in Brooklyn subway shooting

 The attack unnerved a city on guard about a rise in gun violence and the ever-present threat of terrorism.
 It left some New Yorkers jittery about riding the nation’s busiest subway system and prompted officials to increase policing at transportation hubs from Philadelphia to Connecticut.

 The Metropolitan Transportation Authority announced last fall that it had put security cameras in all 472 subway stations citywide, saying they would put criminals on an “express track to justice.”
-But the cameras apparently malfunctioned in the station where the train arrived, Mayor Eric Adams told WCBS-AM.
+But at the station where the train arrived, the cameras apparently malfunctioned.

+MTA system chief Janno Lieber told TV interviewers he didn’t know why the cameras weren’t working.
+But he said police had “a lot of different options” from cameras elsewhere on the subway line to get a glimpse of the shooter.

 One rider’s video, shot through a closed door between subway cars, shows a person in a hooded sweatshirt raising an arm and pointing at something as five bangs sound.
 In another video, smoke and people pour out of a subway car, some limping.